 Laura Stevenson gained her Level II Forest School practitioner qualification in May 2018, she had been volunteering since early 2017, and played a very important part in helping to clear our woodland in the early days.
 She is an extremely important part of or Forest School team.

-It is now January 2020, and our Forest School is evolving every term with the continued commitment from all the children who are involved (and their grown ups, who put up with them coming home muddy and wet after their sessions in the woodland!); a very loyal and committed Forest School team; and wonderful support from all the staff at school, who have allowed us to borrow the children to give them fantastic opportunities to learn in our magical woodland.
+It is now September 2020, and after a six month break due to the Covid 19 lockdown our Forest School will continue to evolve again now, with the continued commitment from all the children who are involved (and their grown ups, who put up with them coming home muddy and wet after their sessions in the woodland!); a very loyal and committed Forest School team; and wonderful support from all the staff at school, who have allowed us to borrow the children to give them fantastic opportunities to learn in our magical woodland.
 I simply could not continue without all these amazing people!

 Our Animal Park began with the arrival of Olive the Pig in October 2016, our first chickens at the beginning of 2017, the goats arrived in August 2017, guinea pigs in September 2018 and in the summer of 2019, Horace the Pig moved down to the Animal Park from my garden.
+This term we will be welcoming two adopted goats, 11 quail and four ducklings are expected around October time when we have completed their enclosure.
 We have lots of equipment in the woodland now and it is rumoured that we even have a woodland dragon, named Sizzles, living in a large den, hidden amongst the trees!

-We have recently had visitors from other schools in our woodland for Forest School sessions and last summer Laura and I ran a workshop for adults on an INSET day so we could share our learning and hopefully inspire other schools to include this wonderful way of teaching in their establishments.
+In 2019 visitors from other schools came to share our woodland for Forest School sessions and in July 2019 Laura and I ran a workshop for adults on an INSET day so we could share our learning and hopefully inspire other schools to include this wonderful way of teaching in their establishments.

 Have a look at the photos below, and in the 'Gallery' section of our Forest School page, you will see a selection of photos from each year group over the past four years.